 The inverted hammer candlestick pattern is the same as a regular hammer candlestick but upside down.
 For a bullish (green) inverted hammer candlestick to form, you would usually be at the end of a prolonged downtrend.

 The candle opens at a lower price, indicating the high selling pressure from traders.
 Then, the bulls return to the market, increasing the buying pressure and, subsequently, the asset’s price before it falls back down and closes above the open price.
+The bullish inverted hammer has a small natural body and a long upper shadow, signaling a potential reversal shortly.

 4- Bearish Inverted Hammer Candlestick